vighneshrasal/Student-Database-Management/README.md

 # Student-Database-Management
-In this Java programe I have created a Student Database Management System.
+In this Java programme I have created a Student Database Management System.
 The System will involve no. of Students, their name, course, student id, grade year, cost of course, and their payment of courses.

 1. The number of students need to enter thier data.
 1. The student will have to provide their name.